Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

-# Google-Data-Analytics-Capstone
+# Google Data Analytics Capstone
 A case study for Google Data Analytics Professional Certificate.
 Track 1: Bike-Share

 # Deliverables
 - [x] A clear statement of the business task